Whole genome sequencing: Current techniques

 While capillary sequencing was the first approach to successfully sequence a nearly full human genome, it is still too expensive and takes too long for commercial purposes.
 Since 2005, capillary sequencing has been progressively displaced by high-throughput (formerly "next-generation") sequencing technologies such as Illumina dye sequencing, pyrosequencing, and SMRT sequencing.
 All of these technologies continue to employ the basic shotgun strategy, namely, parallelization and template generation via genome fragmentation.

-Other technologies have emerged, including nanopore technology.
+Long-read sequencing techniques have emerged, including nanopore technology.
 Though the sequencing accuracy of Nanopore technology is lower than those above, its read length is on average much longer.
 This generation of long reads is valuable especially in de novo whole-genome sequencing applications.

+Telomere-to-telomere

+Traditional sequencing techniques produced short reads that are pieced together using computer programs to form contigs and joined into assemblies.
+This technique works poorly for highly repetitive regions as programs have difficulty determining the length of these repetitive parts and distinguishing one repeat from a very similar one.
+These areas are left as gaps in the scaffolds, which are collections of contigs and approximately-sized gaps that represents an actual chromosome.
+The Human Genome Project, for example, managed to read and map 92% of the human genome, leaving 8% as gaps.

+Long-read sequencing allows for much longer reads that potentially span the entirety of a repetitive region, allowing researchers and their computer programs to unambiguously determine the length and identity of individual regions.
+When a genome is complete enough to result in a single contig (without gaps) for each linear chromosome, starting and ending with the telomeric regions, it is called telomere-to-telomere (T2T).
+The human T2T genome was published in 2022.
+(It includes 24 contigs for the 22 autosomes, X chromosome, and mtDNA.
+It is arguably only "near-T2T" because the rDNA arrays are not assembled.)
+Experts differ on how they define "T2T" and "near-T2T" or "nearly T2T".

 Analysis

 In principle, full genome sequencing can provide the raw nucleotide sequence of an individual organism's DNA at a single point in time.
 However, further analysis must be performed to provide the biological or medical meaning of this sequence, such as how this knowledge can be used to help prevent disease.
 Methods for analyzing sequencing data are being developed and refined.

 Because sequencing generates a lot of data (for example, there are approximately six billion base pairs in each human diploid genome), its output is stored electronically and requires a large amount of computing power and storage capacity.

 While analysis of WGS data can be slow, it is possible to speed up this step by using dedicated hardware.